AndyWright360/Quest_Board/README.md

 #### **Message System**

 Implement a messaging system within events and user parties, facilitating communication among players.
 This would enhance event organisation and coordination, allowing users to discuss plans and make arrangements with ease.

+#### **Background Image Backup**

+Given that many content containers rely on background images, there's a concern regarding font readability should these images fail to load.
+As the images have tranparent elements, the option to include a background colour wasn't available.
+To address this, I intend to implement a feature in the future as a failsafe measure.
+This could involve using JavaScript to check if the image has loaded, and if not, provide an alternative option.
+Alternatively, divs with background colors could be positioned absolutely behind the background image, using z-index to keep them hidden unless the image fails to load.

 ---